 Mayo has gotten a bad rap as being unhealthy, due to its fat content.
 The main ingredients of most mayonnaise are oil, egg, and vinegar.
 If you are watching your cholesterol, just remember to check the saturated fat content.
 The American Heart Association suggests consuming less than 200 milligrams of cholesterol per day if you have heart disease risk factors.
 Generally, there’s only about two grams of saturated fat per tablespoon of regular mayonnaise.

 Still, mayonnaise is one of the most popular condiments to spread on the buns of our cookout favorites.
-In fact, according to one survey, mayo more edges out barbecue sauce (but falls just behind ketchup) when it comes to favorite sauces for grilling.
+In fact, according to one survey, mayo edges out barbecue sauce (but falls just behind ketchup) when it comes to favorite sauces for grilling.

-The List: Best Mayonnaise, According To Expert Reviews
+The List: Best Mayonnaise, According to Experts

 1. Hellmann’s Real Mayonnaise

+This classic brand of mayonnaise continues to be a top-choice, and a kitchen staple.
 “Sure, there is a familiarity that helped the jar take top honors, but its flavor, balance of ingredients and signature jiggle make it unrivaled when it comes to mayonnaise and the certifiable king of this creamy condiment court,” according to Today.

 Taste of Home notes Hellmann’s, “combines all of what we want from mayonnaise in a single jar: it’s thick but spreadable; tangy but not too overpowering.”